How Enonic simplifies your everyday image problems

 There are a number of places you might want to use images in your CMS:

 Text editor: Insert a picture wherever you want in the text editor.

 The metadata: Use metadata to connect an image to a certain part of your site or content.
 For example, you can use metadata to show the image in search results or your landing page.

 Image module: You can use your CMS to insert featured images directly into a designated area on your website, helping to showcase them.

-Uploading images in Enonic XP is a breeze.
-Drop them into the text editor field, the “insert image” option or directly into your site structure using the create content dialog.
+Uploading images in Enonic is a breeze.
+Drop them into the text editor field, the “insert image” option, or directly into your site structure using the create content dialog.

 Search or browse to find the right images

-If your image is already in Enonic XP, you can search or browse to find it.
+If your image is already in Enonic, you can search or browse to find it.

 Insert images in your content

 - Choose the aspect ratio and positioning of the image, and add in a caption and alternative text.